-From the architect.
+Text description provided by the architects.
 Abengoa is an international technology company whose primary activity focuses on sustainable development in the infrastructure, environment and energy sectors.
 The design for Campus Palmas Altas (CPA) – by Rogers Stirk Harbour + Partners and Vidal y Asociados arquitectos – aims to creates a new model for the business park, one that is not only more compact and urban in character than conventional business parks, but also particularly suited to the extreme summertime conditions prevalent in the south of Spain.

 CPA comprises seven buildings providing approximately 47,000 m² of office space across highly compact floorplates in self-contained structures between 3-5 storeys in height.
 The buildings are arranged to either side of a central space which is made up of a sequence of interconnected plazas.
 Five of the buildings form Abengoa’s HQ complex, incorporating research & development as well as administrative facilities.
 The remaining two buildings will offer high quality office accommodation to a range of other tenants which have synergies with Abengoa.